kashishtam/3832_NLPproject/README.md

 python main.py

+You will be prompted to either use the best checkpointed model(file must exist in models/best_model.pth) or train a new model.
+Enter 'Y' to use the best checkpointed model or 'N' to train a new model.

 ## What it does

 The program takes the training (and validation) data, processes it and returns tokenized text and its numerical inputs that the model is then trained on.